marigold-dev/training-dapp-1/README.md

 export default App;
 ```

-Let's create the 2 missing component files and put code in it
+Let's create the 2 missing src component files and put code in it

 ```
 touch ConnectWallet.tsx